sarapose/sarichi.github.io/mapamundi.md

 title: RyCUMA
 subtitle: Internacionalización -- RyCUMA in the World
 ---

-The map below features the worldwide connections of RyCUMA researchers with other institutions
+Connections of RyCUMA researchers with other institutions around the World